SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  FileLinker
+net.sourceforge.seqware.pipeline.plugins.FileLinker
-net.sourceforge.seqware.pipeline.plugins.FileLinkerTakes a list of files and enters them into the database, linking them with the appropriate IUSes and creating workflow runs for the 'FileImport' workflow.
+Takes a list of files and enters them into the database, linking them with the appropriate IUSes and creating workflow runs for the 'FileImport' workflow.
 For more information, see http://seqware.github.com/docs/22-filelinker/

 | Command-line option | Description |
 |--------------------|--------------|